NET WORTH: Unknown

 BACKGROUND: Paul Egerman received a B.S. in mathematics from MIT.
 He founded IDX, a worldwide supplier of administrative and financial solutions for healthcare organizations, and grew it from a start-up to a publicly held corporation with over 2,000 employees and more than $250 million in sales.
 Egerman also founded eScription, a company that provides dictation and transcription management and automatic speech recognition for the healthcare industry.

 POLICY & CIVIC ACTION: Egerman serves as treasurer of the board of Democracy Alliance, a network of progressive donors.
 He has also been involved in several progressive political campaigns and served as finance chair for Elizabeth Warren.
 As well, one of the couple's sons has worked for the National Abortion Federation.
-In terms of philanthropy, the Egermans have supported Media Matters for America, Center for Effective Government, Center for American Progress, Freedom to Marry, Citizens for Responsibility and Ethics and Washington, and Massachusetts Budget and Policy Center.
+In terms of philanthropy, the Egermans have supported places like Media Matters for America, Center for Effective Government, Center for American Progress, Freedom to Marry, Citizens for Responsibility and Ethics and Washington, and Massachusetts Budget and Policy Center.

 EDUCATION: The couple has supported Egerman's alma mater MIT, including its Hillel.
 Other grantees have included Hebrew College and Jewish Community Day School.
 The family also bankrolls the Yampol-Egerman Scholarship Fund at UC Davis, which is named in honor of Egerman ancestors who immigrated to the U.S. from Eastern Europe in the early 20th century.